Navigating Fatigue: Over-Reaching Vs Over-Training in Running

 Signs of Over-Training

 Over-training is a rare and severe breakdown of the body’s ability to adapt to stress.
 It extends beyond training fatigue and affects multiple systems.
+In this state the normal relationship between training load and recovery has been disrupted for a prolonged period.
+The athlete no longer responds predictably to rest or lighter training.

 Characteristics of System-Wide Maladaptation